voostindie/marked-wiki-link-preprocessor/README.md

 ## How files get resolved

+> As it happens, the explanation in this section is 100% the same as what [Obsidian](https://obsidian.md) uses!
+Go check it out!

 Files that go together are expected to live in a *repository*.
 A repository is any directory with a `.datrc` file in it.
 All Markdown files in a repository are expected to have the `.md` extension.

+> Why `.datrc`?
+That's still a little secret...

 In a repository, file names are expected to be unique by their base name alone, independent on where they live within the repository.
 The text in the [[Wiki Link]] refers to this base name, without its `.md` extension.